- 1 The Top Kayaks for Kids 2019

 The Ocean Kayak Banzai is a good choice if you’re looking for a kayak to buy for your older children.
 This kayak features a design more suited to children who are more familiar with paddling and have previous experience on the water.

 This vessel features a unique, tag-along towing system that allows you to tow it in case your child gets tired on the water.
 Its hull is low profile, sitting closer to the water to allow your children’s shorter arms to paddle easier.
-It also features footrests in a variety of positions to fit children of different heights.
+It also features footrests in a variety of positions to fit children of different heights, making it one of the best kids kayaks that can hold a broad range of different-sized passengers.

 If you’re looking to buy something your older children can enjoy and use in a more advanced setting, consider getting the Ocean Kayak Banzai.
 You might also consider the best tandem kayak.